wilfredinni/python-cheatsheet/blog/python-sets-what-why-how.md

 The above tests come from this [Stack Overflow thread](https://stackoverflow.com/questions/2831212/python-sets-vs-lists).

-So if you are doing comparisons like this in huge lists, it should speed you a good bit if you convert that list into a set.
+So if you are doing comparisons like this in massive lists, it should speed you a good bit if you convert that list into a set.

 ## Adding Elements